Task configuration

 Building the set of changes to apply

-The entries to apply are processed in order to build a set of default values and override values, plus extra provided/required tags, with the following operations:
+Once the entries are sorted, they are processed to build a set of default values and override values, with the following operations:

 default_values = dict()